Data representation isn’t so hard. That is if we had an agreed-upon standard. But of course, we have two. And we mix them up all the time 🙃

 Bottom Line

-Endianness is a mess because we never agreed on standards early enough—and it gets worse when you factor in both byte-level and bit-level ordering.
-My only advice is to think in terms of memory addresses: LSByte/bit in lowest address = little endian.
+Endianness is a mess because we never agreed on standards early enough—and it gets worse when you factor in both byte-level and bit-level ordering, hardware that lets you flip a register to switch conventions, and HDLs that let you declare vectors in either direction.

 My coworker always says “third time’s the charm” (the joke is there are only two endiannesses, but your mind must be so numb that this isn’t funny).